ericoporto/ags-manual-wiki/Object.md

 Gets the name of the object.

-**NOTE**: This property is read-only.
+**NOTE:** This property is read-only.
 It is not currently possible to change the name of an object at run-time.

 Example: